-Institutionalization began with the new Law on Freedom of Religious Art 6 deals with religions.
+Institutionalization began with the new Law on Freedom of Religion and Religious Organizations.
 Passed on 31 December, 2008, it radically differs from the previous one.
 Art 6 deals with religion and religious education: the rights and duties of religious organizations that set up and run educational establishments; requirements of the teachers and lecturers; a ban on individual teaching of religion, etc.